Dewalt-arch/pimpmykali/README.md

 - sudo ./pimpmykali.sh
 - For a new kali vm, run menu option N

-# Revision 1.1.2 - ask_homekali_to_root and copy_to_root_warning functions
-  - copy /home/kali to /root screen and prompt
+# Revision 1.1.2 - copy /home/kali to /root screen and prompt
     This function ONLY executes If the user selects Y at the enable root login prompt

   - Recently there have been a number of users wanting to run as root in kali but finding there